ucb-ee290c/OsciBear/docs/drc.md

 The remaining violation-reports occur in the OpenRAM SRAM cell periphery:

-* `m2.2` minimum spacing/ notch
-* `m3.2` minimum spacing/ notch
 * `psd.{1,2}` minimum spacing/ notch of psdm
 * `nsd.{1,2}` minimum spacing/ notch of nsdm
 * `pwde.5` "dnwell must be enclosed by pwde_uhvi"
 * `nwell.6` min enclosure of newllHole by dnwell

 The UCB team is unable to assess which of these rules and violations might be relaxed by specialty SRAM marker layers or similar rule-modifying annotations.
-(All occur in the periphery and control logic, so we suspect none.)

 We nonetheless hope these results can aid any of (a) other designers using the OpenRAM macros, (b) the OpenRAM macro designers, or (c) the tape-out verification process.